CMT Music Awards

-The CMT Music Awards is a fan-voted awards show for country music videos and television performances.
+The CMT Music Awards was a fan-voted awards show for country music videos and television performances.
 The ceremony launched in 1967 as Music City News Awards; it is the oldest award show currently airing under Paramount Global.
 The ceremony originally aired on TNN, prior to its parent company's acquisition of former rival network Country Music Television in 1991.
-The show would then air on CMT from 2001 to 2021.
-Beginning in 2022 until the pause in 2025, the show was broadcast live on CBS.
+The show would then air on CMT from 2001 to 2021 and CBS from 2022 to 2024.

 History

 Early history

-Beginning in 1967, the Music City News Awards were presented yearly by the now—defunct Music City News magazine.
-In 1988, The Nashville Network (TNN) began a fan—voted awards show dubbed the Viewers' Choice Awards to help the network celebrate its fifth anniversary; two were broadcast in 1988 and 1989.
+Beginning in 1967, the Music City News Awards were presented yearly by the now–defunct Music City News magazine.
+In 1988, The Nashville Network (TNN) began a fan–voted awards show dubbed the Viewers' Choice Awards to help the network celebrate its fifth anniversary; two were broadcast in 1988 and 1989.
 In 1990, the two awards shows merged to become the TNN/Music City News Country Awards.
 TNN's contract with Music City News ended in 1999, and the magazine ceased publication shortly thereafter.

-Country Weekly became the presenting sponsor of the awards show in 2000, and the show was known as Country Weekly presents the TNN Music Awards.
+Country Weekly briefly became the presenting sponsor of the awards show in 2000, and the show was known as Country Weekly presents the TNN Music Awards.

-2001—2021
+2001–2021

 In 2001, as TNN began to phase out its association with country music, the decision was made to shift the awards show to sister network CMT.
 The 2001 show, known as the TNN/CMT Country Weekly Music Awards, was simulcast on both networks.